(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Zhengzhou air is currently 5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Zhengzhou is currently 23.3 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 104 US AQI